mrochon/b2csamples/README.md

-# b2csamples
+# My B2C samples

-## Using B2C to support multi-tenant SaaS apps
+## Supporting multi-tenant SaaS apps
 ### Sample
 A [sample application](https://b2cmultitenant.azurewebsites.net) illustrating support for multi-tenant SaaS applications using a single B2C Azure AD tenant.
 All source is in this repo.